 If you are feeling good, then you can progress it.
-You can progress it by going with 5 repetitions, going a little bit stronger about 50% maximum contraction, or you can increase how long you are pushing forward for 2-5 seconds.
+You can progress it by going with 5 repetitions, going a little bit stronger to about 50% of your maximum contraction, or you can increase how long you are pushing forward to 2-5 seconds.
 Give that exercise a go in order to relieve your neck pain.

 If you are looking for more information when it comes to injury and pain, swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There is a good chance I have an article, video or an interview that will help you overcome your injury or pain.

 Rick Kaselj, MS